srblabotw69/Papaya/README.md

 Overview
 --------

 Papaya is a pay to view an image web app built on the Filecoin FEVM ecosystem.
-It runs smart contracts on FEVM to facilitate access control and then displays an IPFS image on a website.
+It runs smart contracts on FEVM to facilitate access control.
+After joining a DataDAO via a NFT membership, the user will be able to view an image.

 ![image](https://user-images.githubusercontent.com/6956428/221739042-77a7a8ac-7c4d-40cd-b224-c25560090e1a.png)